Where Do The Horses Live

 Where Do Horses Live?
 A Comprehensive Look at Equine Habitats

 Horses, majestic creatures with a rich history intertwined with human civilization, inhabit a surprisingly diverse range of environments across the globe.
-Understanding where horses live involves more than just knowing their geographical locations; it delves into the intricacies of their ecological needs, behavioral adaptations, and the impact of human intervention on their natural habitats.
-This comprehensive guide explores the various habitats where horses thrive, the factors influencing their distribution, and the challenges they face in the modern world.
+Understanding where horses live involves more than just knowing their geographical locations; it walks through the intricacies of their ecological needs, behavioral adaptations, and the impact of human intervention on their natural habitats.
+This full breakdown explores the various habitats where horses thrive, the factors influencing their distribution, and the challenges they face in the modern world.

 Natural Habitats: From Plains to Mountains

 Horses, in their wild state, exhibit a remarkable adaptability to diverse terrains.
-However, certain environmental conditions are crucial for their survival and well-being.
+That said, certain environmental conditions are crucial for their survival and well-being.
 Their natural habitats are primarily characterized by:

 Open Grasslands and Plains: